camrobert/SF-Companion/README.md

-# DC-Companion
+# SF-Companion
-A Companion for Data Cloud
+A Companion for Salesforce